 Consistent with CEQA Guidelines Section 15126.6 (d) and (e)(2), the EIR identifies an environmentally superior alternative to the proposed Project.
-Based on the comparison of alternatives analysis in Section D (Alternatives) and the impact analysis of the proposed Project in Sections C.2 through C.14, it was determined that the environmentally superior alternative would be the No Project Alternative.
+Based on the comparison of alternatives analysis in Section

+D (Alternatives) and the impact analysis of the proposed Project in Sections C.2 through C.14, it was determined that the environmentally superior alternative would be the No Project Alternative.
 However, if the environmentally superior alternative is the No Project Alternative, CEQA requires the identification of an environmentally superior alternative among the other alternatives (CEQA Guidelines Section 15126.6[e][2]).
 Alternative 2: Partial Underground Alternative was determined to be the environmentally superior alternative.
 This alternative would reduce the significant visual impact associated with the proposed Project.
 While Alternative 1 (Subtransmission Line Route Alternative Along Menifee Road) has similar impacts (cultural resources) and reduces visual impacts similar to Alternative 2, it would be a longer route and would affect more land area than Alternative 2.

-ES.4 Summary of Environmental Impacts and Mitigation Measures proposed Project would result in significant and unavoidable (Class I) impacts to (1) aesthetics as a result of placing the new 115-kV subtransmission line in new ROW through a developed residential neighborhood where no existing transmission infrastructure currently exists, and (2) cultural resources due to the high potential for unanticipated discovery of human remains of tribal importance.
+ES.4 Summary of Environmental Impacts and Mitigation Measures

+Section C of this EIR presents the direct and indirect impacts associated with the proposed Project, as well as the proposed Projects' incremental contribution to cumulative effects.
+Implementation of the proposed Project would result in significant and unavoidable (Class I) impacts to (1) aesthetics as a result of placing the new 115-kV subtransmission line in new ROW through a developed residential neighborhood where no existing transmission infrastructure currently exists, and (2) cultural resources due to the high potential for unanticipated discovery of human remains of tribal importance.
 The proposed Project would result in eight adverse impacts that can be mitigated to a level of less than significant (Class II).
 These impacts would be related to agricultural resources, air quality, biological resources, geology and soils, hazards and hazardous materials, hydrology and water quality, land use, and traffic and transportation, as summarized in Table ES-1.
 All other impacts associated with the proposed Project's implementation would be less than significant (Class III).